WHAT IS NET ENERGY METERING?

 In 2016, CPUC began changing to the policy we have now called NEM 2.0.
 This change came with stipulations, requiring customers to:

 - Pay a one-time interconnection fee.

 - Pay Non-bypassable charges, about 2-3 cents per kWh sold back to the grid, which was intended to help fund public programs like energy efficiency rebates and solar for low-income customers.

 - Transfer to a Time of Use (TOU) rate plan.
 This led to the growth of adding solar batteries to solar panel systems to take advantage of their solar power production.

 If you would like to increase your savings and energy independence, consider implementing a residential solar battery to store unused electricity for later use rather than sending it into the grid.
 As the policies around Net Metering are set to change again at the end of 2021, the benefits of battery storage are bound to increase.

 IF I HAVE SOLAR ALREADY, WILL NET METERING CHANGE FOR ME?

 Customers are grandfathered into the current net metering program contract for 20 years from the date their solar energy system goes into service.
 For those that installed solar during NEM 1.0, they might still be reaping those benefits.
 If you’re considering going solar, seriously consider calling us before November 2021 when NEM 3.0 decisions are finalized.

-The only thing that will affect your grandfathered status is if you make significant changes to your solar electric system, such as adding new solar panels that increase capacity more than ten percent.
+This grandfathering status remains with the system even if you sell your home or business and the ownership of the solar energy system changes hands.
+The only thing that will affect your grandfathered status is if you make significant changes to your solar system, such as adding new solar panels to increase capacity by more than ten percent.